Patio: Construction

-Patio options include concrete, stamped concrete, and aggregate concrete.
-Stamped concrete costs more, is known to be slippery, requires being resealed, and dyes typically fade in time.
-Aggregate concrete uses stones exposed giving its own style.

-Other common patio features include additional of reinforcement for hot tubs and additional steps from the home.

 Restaurant patio

 Patio is also a general term used for outdoor seating at restaurants, especially in Canadian English.
 While common in Europe even before 1900, eating outdoors at restaurants in North America was exotic until the 1940s.
 The Hotel St. Moritz in New York in the 1950s advertised itself as having the first true continental cafe with outdoor seating.
 The Toronto Star welcomed that city's first patio in the 1960s.
 In the United States, having a warmer and sunnier climate than Northern Europe, outdoor dining grew rapidly in the 1960s and today is a popular dining experience in the warmer parts of the mainland.